guyllaumedemers/CMake-Introduction-to-basics/README.md

 To generate a build system with CMake, the following must be selected:

 * [Source Tree]() : The top-level directory containing source files provided by the project.
-* [Build Tree]() : The top-level directory in which buildsystem files and build output artifacts (e.g. executables and libraries) are to be stored.
+* [Build Tree]() : The top-level directory in which build system files and build output artifacts (e.g. executables and libraries) are to be stored.
-* [Generator]() : This chooses the kind of build system to generate.
+* [Generator]() : The kind of build system to generate.

 ### How to build an executable